 Category Three Cabins on the David Roberts Deck

-There are nine twin bedded superior cabins on the David Roberts Deck.
+There are eight twin bedded superior cabins on the David Roberts Deck.
 These cabins are the largest on the ship and all have large picture windows.

-The James Watt deck is named after the illustrious Scottish engineer and inventor whose work with steam engines brought about huge changes to the world during the industrial revolution.
+The James Watt Deck is named after the illustrious Scottish engineer and inventor whose work with steam engines brought about huge change to the world during the industrial revolution.
 Cabins on this deck have portholes, which add to the seafaring experience.

 Category One cabin on the James Watt Deck

 These cabins are located on the James Watt Deck which is two decks below the reception level.
-Cabins 103 and 105 are twin bedded.
-Cabin 104 and 106 can be either double or twin bedded.
-Each cabin has two large portholes to enjoy the views.
+Each cabin has two large portholes.